diomark/alph/miningAlphOnVast.md

 ![](./miningonvastmedia/image12.png)

-## Updated script to use the latest 0.5.3 miner
+## Updated script to use the latest 0.5.3 miner as well as the 0.2.0 mining proxy
 ```
 #!/bin/bash
 if [[ ! -f config.json ]]